 For example, if you use Rich Black CMYK for one project and then switch to a different black for another project, the colors may appear slightly off when printed.
 To avoid this, make sure to use the same Rich Black throughout your design.

 Rich Black CMYK is a type of black used in print production that creates a deeper, richer black than what can be achieved with a single ink color printing alone.
-When used in prints, it can add more contrast and vibrancy to designs.
+When used in prints, it can add more contrast and vibrancy to designs, making it an excellent choice for enhancing the visual impact of your presentation folders, booklets, and catalogs.

 It is important to take into account the substrate and printing process when adjusting the percentages of each ink color.
 Rich Black CMYK should not be used for web-based projects; RGB color mode should be used instead.